bids-standard/bids-starter-kit-wiki/Glossary-(Simple-definitions-for-any-BIDS-related-jargon).md

 #### I

 #### J
-JSON: File that holds a form of values.
-Example: {"firstName": "John", "lastName": "Smith"}
+JSON: A JSON file can be though of as a form or as a list of name value pairs.
+Example: {"firstName": "John", "lastName": "Smith"}.

 #### K